renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## gitPrivateKey

+This is a private PGP or SSH key for signing Git commits.

-This should be an armored private key, so the type you get from running `gpg --export-secret-keys --armor 92066A17F0D1707B4E96863955FEF5171C45FAE5 > private.key`.
+For PGP, it should be an armored private key, so the type you get from running `gpg --export-secret-keys --armor 92066A17F0D1707B4E96863955FEF5171C45FAE5 > private.key`.
 Replace the newlines with `\n` before adding the resulting single-line value to your bot's config.

 <!-- prettier-ignore -->